gbrolo/slr-parser/README.md

 ## Running the program

-Load an archive with specifications, i.e., provided examples "example.txt" and "example1.txt" Then, load another test archive for token generation, such as "test.txt".
+Load an archive with specifications, i.e., provided examples "SLR1.txt".
+Then, load another test archive for token generation, such as "SLR1_RUN.txt".

 ## Program outputs

 * For a successful analysis, program will prompt "exit code 0".
 * If an error is detected, error will be logged in console, followed by "exit code 1".
+* Program will output the recognized tokens, LR(0) automaton and the parsing process with its results.

 ## Authors